Apple Calendar¶

 What problem it solves¶

-Provides a seamless, synchronized scheduling experience for users within the Apple ecosystem, supporting iCloud, Exchange, and Google Calendar.
+Provides a seamless, synchronized scheduling experience for users within the Apple ecosystem, supporting iCloud, Microsoft Exchange, Google Calendar, and CalDAV.

 Where it fits in the stack¶